 This Policy covers acts of discrimination, harassment, sexual harassment (quid pro quo harassment by a University employee, unwelcome conduct, sexual assault, and other forms of sexual misconduct), and retaliation as defined by the policy (collectively "Prohibited Conduct").
 It outlines the process to report Prohibited Conduct.
-It includes information on making a report, supportive measures available, and the procedures available for resolving, including alternative resolution or investigation and decision-making procedures.
+It includes information on making a report, supportive measures available, and the procedures available for resolving, including alternative resolution or investigation and decisionmaking procedures.

-1 In order to comply timely with U.S. Department of Education Regulations, see 89 Fed.
-Reg.
-33,474 (April 29, 2024) (to be codified at 34 C.F.R. pt.
-106), this Policy was effective as an Interim Policy from August 1, 2024 to September 4, 2024 when it was formally approved by the University's Board of Trustees.
+1 The August 1, 2024 version was effective as an Interim Policy from August 1, 2024 to September 4, 2024, when it was formally approved by the University's Board of Trustees.